Zoran Mušič: Career

-The first doctoral thesis related to Mušič was prepared by Aurora Fonda at the University of Padua: L'opera giovanile di Zoran Music, Padova, 2011, which dealt with the painter's early oeuvre, with a detailed inventory of his works.
+The first doctoral thesis related directly to Mušič was prepared by Aurora Fonda at the University of Padua: L'opera giovanile di Zoran Music, Padova, 2011, which dealt with the painter's early oeuvre, with a detailed inventory of his works till 1945.
 Subsequent studies about periods of Music's work were written by Miklavž Komelj, Asta Vrečko, Daniele d'Anza, Dolores del Giudice, Marko Jenko and others.
 Mušič's painting and Merleau-Ponty's philosophy of painting were brought together in a PhD in 2016 by Nelida Nemec.
-She juxtaposed philosophical views on painting and the perception of the philosopher with the artistic practice and some views of the painter Mušič.
-From Merleau-Ponty's thesis that both share the similar problem, the research mirrors the similarities between Mušič's painting and the philosopher's conception of painting.
-This study was followed by a French, extensive and more detailed doctorate by Etienne David.
-It deals with the key works of the Slovenian painter and compares his oeuvre with that of Jean Fautrier.
+She juxtaposed philosophical views on painting and the perception of the philosopher with the artistic practice and some views of the painter.
+They both share the similar problem, the research mirrors some similarities between Mušič's painting and the philosopher's conception of painting.
+This study was followed by a French, extensive and more detailed doctorate by French Etienne David.
+It deals with the key works of the Slovenian painter in Dachau and after Dachau (We are not the last) and compares his oeuvre with that of Jean Fautrier.
+David added large and very useful documentation.

 Mušič died in Venice in 2005 at the age of 96.
 He is buried in the local St. Michele cemetery.